 What Does a Furniture Carpenter Do?

-Wooden desks, chairs, shelving units, and other types of furniture are built or repaired a furniture carpenter.
+Wooden desks, chairs, shelving units, and other types of furniture are built or repaired by a furniture carpenter.
 Many of these people work for themselves, while others work for manufacturing companies, retailers, or service businesses.
 Some carpenters work with a variety of materials and products, while others specialize in crafting, repairing, or restoring specific items.

 Community colleges in some countries offer short-term vocational courses in which students learn how to work with wood in a variety of ways.
 These sessions typically cover carpentry in general rather than just furniture-related work, though some institutions offer classes on specific aspects of the trade that students can enroll in after completing the general courses.
 Many people working in this field receive on-the-job training while working as apprentices, so anyone interested in becoming a furniture carpenter should look for work with a company that manufactures or repairs wooden products.
 Industry associations in some areas offer training classes that culminate in a practical exam; those who complete this training may become certified master carpenters.
 Many of these programs, like college courses, are designed to prepare people to work in the trades in general rather than focusing on a specific job.